BukolaOrire/Restaurant-Ratings/README.md

 ## Tools
 -  Power Query for Data Cleaning
--  SQL Server for Exploratory Data Analysis
+-  SQL Server for Exploratory Data Analysis and Data Modelling
 -  Power BI for Data Visualization and Reports

  ## Data Cleaning